-All ADVERTISEMENTS for a less term than three months TEN CENTS per line for each insertion.
-Special notices one-half additional All resolutions of Associations; communications of limited or individual interest, and notices of marriages and deaths exceeding five lines, ten cents per line.
+three months TEN CENTS per line for each in-sertion.
+Special notices one-half additional All A NOTHER VETO ON HIGH resolutions of Associations; communications of limited or individual interest, and notices of marriages and deaths exceeding five lines, ten cent per line.
 Editorial notices fifteen cents per line.
-All legal Notices of every kind, and Orphans' Court and Judicial Sales, are required by law to be published in both papers published in this

-All advertising due after first insertion.
-A liberal discount is made to persons advertising

-by the quarter, half year, or year, as follows: 3 months.
-6 months.

-One square - - \$ 4 50 \$ 6 00

-Two squares - - 6 00 9 00

-Three squares - - 8 00 12 00

-Quarter column - 14 00 20 00

-Half column - - 18 00 25 00

-One column - - - 30 00 45 00

-One square coupy one inch of space

-One square to occupy one inch of space.

-JOB PRINTING, of every kind, done with neatness and dispatch.
-The GAZETTE OFFICE has just been refitted with a Power Press and new type, and everything in the Printing line can be execu ted in the most artistic manner and at the lowest rates.-TERMS CASH.
-All letters should be addressd to MEYERS & MENGEL, Publishers Dry-Goods, etc.
+All legal Notices of every kind, and Orphans Court and Judicial Sales, are required by law to be published in both papers published in this All advertising due after first insertion.
+A liberal discount is made to persons advertising by the quarter, half year, or year, as follows: \One square - - \$ 4 50 \$ 6 00 just been refitted with a Power Press and new type, and everything in the Printing line can be execu ted in the most artistic manner and at the lowest rates.-TERMS CASH.
+All letters should be addressd to